safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

 const safeService = new SafeApiKit({ chainId })
 ```

 Using the `chainId`, we will map internally the URL to the corresponding Safe Transaction Service endpoint.
-If we don't have a deployment for the desired chain, then the `txServiceUrl` can be used.
+If we don't have a deployment for the desired chain, then the `txServiceUrl` should be used.

 ```js
 const safeService = new SafeApiKit({ chainId, txServiceUrl: 'https://txServiceUrl.com' })